 July 23 - In an interview on Scholastica Blog, Professor James Dwyer shared his thoughts about the U.S. Supreme Court's same-sex marriage ruling, the potential battleground in some states if opponents challenge it on the grounds of religious freedom, and the need for activists to rally public support to combat discrimination against members of the LGBT community in critical areas such housing, employment and parental rights.
 Read the article.

-July 3 – The National Law Journal quoted Professor Patricia Roberts, director of the Puller Veterans Clinic and director of Clinical Programs, as "Law Clinics Answer the Call."
+July 3 – The National Law Journal quoted Professor Patricia Roberts, director of the Puller Veterans Clinic and director of Clinical Programs, in the story titled "Law Clinics Answer the Call."
 Read the article.
 [Requires registration]

 June 29 - Starbucks Newsroom interviewed Professor Patricia Roberts, director of the Puller Veterans Clinic and director of Clinical Programs, on day one of a new pilot program to help the clinic extend its reach to veterans.
 Read "Military Mondays: Bringing Legal Expertise to Veterans in Starbucks."